 Darpana Sundari

 As you can see from the image, Darpana Sundari is holding a mirror and looking at herself.
-She is wearing fine jewelry and a beautiful dress, her elegant stance suggests that she is a dancer, and it appears as though she is looking in the mirror just before the start of a dance performance.
+She is wearing fine jewelry and a beautiful dress.
+Her elegant stance suggests that she is a dancer, and it appears as though she is looking into the mirror just before the starting of a dance performance.

 Notice the three small figures at the bottom, two among them are seen handing her some objects – most likely the makeup material.
 The third one is a mysterious stocky figure carrying a monkey on his left side and holding a bunch of fruits or nuts with his right hand.

-Located to the right of Shuka Bhasini, Darpana Sundari is mounted on a pillar located on the left side of the main entrance doorway.
+Located on the right side of Shuka Bhasini, Darpana Sundari is mounted on a pillar on the left side of the main entrance.
 She is also one of the four shilābālikes on the facade of this entrance.
-It is believed that one of these shilābālikes resembles Shantala Devi, who was an accomplished dancer and the Pattada Rani (Principal Queen Consort) of King Vishnuvardana, the builder of the Chennakeshava Temple.
+It is believed that one of these shilābālikes resembles Pattada Rani Shantala Devi, who was an accomplished dancer and the main queen of the Hoysala King Vishnuvardana, the builder of the Chennakeshava Temple.

 Other Shilābālikes